torsday/notebook/design/master_slave.md

 > In other words "The master/slave configuration is basically used for load sharing purposes when 2 identical motors connected to two different drives are coupled to a common load".
 One drive is defined as the master and is configured for running in the speed-control mode whereas the other defined as slave is configured for running in torque-control mode.

+> In database replication, the master database is regarded as the authoritative source, and the slave databases are synchronized to it.

 ## References

 -   <https://en.wikipedia.org/wiki/Master/slave_(technology)>